 Given a string of 0 and 1, we need to check that the given string is valid or not.
 The given string is valid when there is no zero is present in between 1’s.
 For example, 1111, 0000111110, 1111000 are valid strings but 01010011, 01010, 101 are not.

-One approach to solve the problem is discussed here, other using Regular expressions is given Set 2
+One approach to solving the problem is discussed here, other using Regular expressions is given Set 2

 Input : 100 Output : VALID Input : 1110001 Output : NOT VALID There is 0 between 1s Input : 00011 Output : VALID

-- Find first occurrence of 1 in string.
+- Find the first occurrence of 1 in the string.
 Let it be first.

-- Find last occurrence of 1 in string.
+- Find the last occurrence of 1 in the string.
 Let it be last.

 - Run a loop from first to last and return false if there is a 0.
 If no 0 found, return true.